Joan F. Giambalvo Fund for the Advancement of Women

 —AMA Past-President Nancy H. Nielson, MD, PhD

-The Joan F. Giambalvo Memorial Scholarship provides a unique opportunity for health care researchers to identify and address the issues that affect women physicians and medical students.
+The Joan F. Giambalvo Fund for the Advancement of Women provides a unique opportunity for health care researchers to identify and address the issues that affect women physicians and medical students.
 Your gift to the Fund for the Advancement of Women will make this important research possible.
-Please donate today.